blynkkk/blynkkk.github.io/OTA.md

 #OTA

-Blynk also supports on the air updates for - ESP8266, NodeMCU and SparkFun Blynk boards.
+Blynk also supports over the air updates for - ESP8266, NodeMCU and SparkFun Blynk boards.
 OTA supported only for the private servers and for the paid customers for now.

 ## How does it work?